akulez/NLP-Topic_Modeling/README.md

 Project Summary: This project forcuses on applying Topic Modeling to a BBC News Dataset.
-Topic Modeling is a statistical modeling technique used to uncover the main themes and topics present in a structure of documents or text data.
+Topic Modeling is a statistical modeling technique used to uncover the main themes and topics present in a structure of documents or textual data.
 The project was done in several parts as follows:

 1. **Analysis and Preprocessing**
   - Performed an in-depth analysis of the dataset and the textual content it contained by using various descriptive statistics.